-At the heart of Oriel’s ethos is a commitment to academic freedom and thoughtful debate.
-The College does not accept gifts where any condition would threaten to compromise these principals.
+At the heart of Oriel’s ethos is our pledge to uphold academic freedom and thoughtful debate.
+The College does not accept gifts where the receipt of such gifts would threaten to compromise these principles.

-To view the full Donor Charter click here.
+To view the Donor Charter in its entirety please click here.

-The 1326 Society was established in 2012 to recognise those who make a generous annual contribution to the College.
-The Society is named for the year of the foundation of the College by Adam de Brome; philanthropic support has been vital to the College throughout the centuries, and regular gifts allow us to plan for the future.
+The 1326 Society was established in 2012 to recognise and reward supporters who make a generous regular contribution to the College.
+The Society is named for the year of the foundation of the College by Adam de Brome.

 The Raleigh Society was established to recognise Oriel’s major supporters, and encourages a more direct and constructive engagement between such supporters and the College.
 The Society was named after one of Oriel’s most illustrious former students, Sir Walter Raleigh, who came up to Oriel c.1572.